Enewsletter

 September 8, 2009)

-"Joe" and "G" thought it would be a great idea to stand outside this past Tuesday's special Oprah taping on Michigan Avenue and pass out "I Want My Marshall Field's" buttons and rally leaflets.
+A couple of Field's loyalists thought it would be a great idea to stand outside this past Tuesday's special Oprah taping on Michigan Avenue and pass out "I Want My Marshall Field's" buttons and rally leaflets.
 In record time of less than 20 minutes, 1,000 "I Want My Marshall Field's" buttons and 1,000 bookmark-style leaflets announcing this Sunday's rally were snapped up by the mid-day crowd until supplies were exhausted.

 Says Joe, "I was standing by the edge of the crowd, on the Michigan Avenue sidewalk and, started passing out leaflets and buttons.
 Those deeper in the crowd started waving their hands for buttons and leaflets.
 Twenty minutes later, all 1,000 buttons and 1,000 leaflets we had were gone!"